-Lessons are supported by visits from a range of specialist speakers who give presentations on topics such as health and personal hygiene, relationships, crime, drug and solvent abuse.
+Where possible lessons are supported by visits from a range of specialist speakers who give presentations on topics such as health and personal hygiene, relationships, crime, drug and solvent abuse.

 PSHE lessons at Greenshaw aim to explore British values and prepare students for life in modern day Britain:

-Students are encouraged to be respectful, having tolerance for other people and different cultural traditions.
+- Students are encouraged to be respectful, having tolerance for other people and different cultural traditions.
 Students understand the importance of identifying and combating prejudice and discrimination.

-Through the Penn Resilience Programme and our commitment to Anti Bullying Week, students are encouraged to reflect and accept responsibility for their behaviour and understand how they can contribute positively towards other people.
+- Through the Penn Resilience Programme and our commitment to Anti Bullying Week, students are encouraged to reflect and accept responsibility for their behaviour and understand how they can contribute positively towards other people.